-- a.
 Plan Description - The Agency participates in the Retirement Plan and Trust for the General Employees of the City (Fund).
-The Fund is a single-employer defined contribution plan administered by Voya Financial. - b.
+The Fund is a single employer defined contribution plan administered by Voya Financial.

 Plan Provisions and Eligibility - All full-time Agency employees hired after January 1, 1996, are eligible to participate in the Plan.
 The City ordinances establish these plan provisions.
 Participants must be 18 years or older with three months of service.
 The effective date of participation is the first day of the month coinciding with or following ninety days of employment.
-Members qualify for normal retirement, after obtaining ten years of creditable service, on the first of the month coinciding with or following the participant's 65th birthday.
+Members qualify for normal retirement on the participant's 65th birthday.
+See City Code section 2-334.11.